-The computer is set up by default to automatically receive an IP address (DHCP), but you can alter it if necessary.
-Simply choose “Use the following IP address,” provide the necessary information, and click on
+The computer is set up by default to receive an IP address (DHCP) automatically, but you can alter it if necessary.
+Simply choose “Use the following IP address,” provide the necessary information, and click on OK to finish.

 Activate the checkbox next to “Validate settings upon exit” to launch network diagnostics and validate the connection automatically.